 Turmeric In Coffee

-“With turmeric” probably isn’t the first thing you expect to hear when you ask someone how they take their coffee, but it isn’t as crazy as it sounds.
+“With turmeric” probably isn’t the first thing you expect to hear when you ask someone how they take their coffee, but it is not as crazy as it sounds.
 If the thought of putting the same spice used in curry in your coffee causes you to wrinkle your nose, you’re not alone, but you might be surprised how well the flavors mingle.
 Even if you aren’t entirely convinced, we have a few recommendations to help you get a gentler introduction to turmeric in coffee.

 Our first suggestion is to use dark roast coffee.
 Dark roasts generally have more oomph to them and are more resilient to added flavors.
 Other spiced coffee like Turkish coffee or Mexican coffee usually does well with darker roasted coffee, so following their lead makes sense with turmeric coffee.